ironhack-labs/lab-financial-data-graphing/readme.md

 ### Starter Code

 Note that our starter code for this exercise is quite comprehensive.
 We've already used the Express generator to create the initial project structure.
-We've also created a JavaScript file to add all your jQuery code.
+We've also created a JavaScript file to add all your AJAX code.

 ```
 starter-code/